Dead Internet theory: Origins and spread

-Academic literature struggles to capture phenomena related to online sub-cultures and conspiracy theories, for a variety of reasons.
-The dead Internet theory's exact origin is therefore difficult to pinpoint.
+Academic literature often struggles to document online subcultures and conspiracy theories, making the origins of the dead Internet theory difficult to precisely identify.
+The first post on the dead Internet theory is thought to have originated on the image board Wizardchan.
 In 2021, a post titled "Dead Internet Theory: Most Of The Internet Is Fake" was published onto the forum Agora Road's Macintosh Cafe esoteric board by a user named "IlluminatiPirate", claiming to be building on previous posts from the same board and from Wizardchan, and marking the term's spread beyond these initial imageboards.
-The conspiracy theory has entered public culture through widespread coverage and has been discussed on various high-profile YouTube channels.
+The conspiracy theory spread into online culture through widespread coverage on platforms such as YouTube, Reddit, and Twitter, where it was amplified by online communities and content creators.
 It gained more mainstream attention with a September 2021 article in The Atlantic titled Maybe You Missed It, but the Internet 'Died' Five Years Ago.
 This article has been widely cited by other articles on the topic.